mritunjaysaha/react-patterns/README.md

     -   Have to respect its rules, without a linter plugin, it is difficult to know which rule has been broken.
     -   Need a considerable time practicing to use properly (Exp: useEffect).
     -   Be aware of the wrong use (Exp: useCallback, useMemo).

+### Container / Presentational Pattern

+-   One way to enforce separation of concerns.

+#### Presentational component

+-   Receives data through **props**.
+Its primary function is to simply **display the data it receives** the way we want them to, including styles, without **modifying** that data.
+-   Receives their data from **container components**.

+#### Container components

+-   Primary function of container components is to **pass data** to presentational components, which they contain.
+-   Container components themselves usually don't render any other components besides the presentational components that care about their data.
+-   Since they do not render anything themselves, they usually do not contain any styling either.

+**In many cases, the Container/Presentational pattern can be replaced with React Hooks.**

+The introduction of Hooks made it easy for developers to add statefulness without needing a container component to provide that state.

+Instead of having the data fetching logic logic in the **Container** component, we can create a custom hook that fetches the images, and returns the array of dogs.

+By using hook, we no longer need the wrapping **Container** component to fetch the data, and send this to the **Presentational** component.
+Instead we can use this hook directly in presentational component.

+#### Pros and Cons of Container / Presentational component.

+**Pros**

+-   Encourages separation of concerns.
+-   Presentational components can be pure functions which are responsible for the UI, whereas container components are responsible for the state and data of the application.
+This makes it easy to enforce the separation of concerns.
+-   Presentational components are easily made reusable, as they display data without altering this data.
+We can reuse the presentational components throughout our application for different purposes.
+-   If presentational component is reused in many parts of the application, the change can ne consistent throughout the app.
+-   Testing presentational components is easy, as they are usually pure functions.

+**Cons**

+-   Hooks made it possible to achieve the same result without having to use the **Container/Presentational pattern**, ans without having to rewrite a stateless functional component into a class component.
+-   Can easily be an overkill in smaller sized application.

 # React + TypeScript + Vite